How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

-If you continue proper maintenance techniques like applying the right dose of starter fertilizer 3 times every 3 – 4 weeks, minimizing foot traffic, and don’t experience any extreme weather conditions, your newly hydroseeded lawn will reach between 3 – 4 inches in height within a month.
+If you continue proper maintenance techniques like applying the right dose of starter fertilizer 3 times every 3 – 4 weeks, minimizing foot traffic, and not experiencing any extreme weather conditions, your newly hydroseeded lawn will reach between 3 – 4 inches in height within a month.

 As mentioned earlier, the amount of time it takes for hydroseed to grow depends on the type of grass seed and weather.